bappygolder/CodeLibrary/GitHub-Desktop.md

 #### The ```GitHub Desktop``` not syncking properly
 1. Check if your console is open.
 Close it and try again.

+#### Syncking fails
+If the project is placed in a server (i.e: xampp) check to make sure the server is running and try again.
+Before running xampp make sure skype is closed first.

 Work In Progress . . .